麻豆果冻传媒

 Bard High School Early College Newark

 Bard High School Early College Newark (BHSEC Newark) is the latest in a series of college-based high schools created through Bard College.
-According to the , this school first opened in 2011 as a partnership between the college and Newark Public Schools.
-BHSEC Newark offers a rigorous, college-level curriculum combined with traditional high school academics that prepare students for life after high school.
+According to the , this school opened in 2011 as a partnership between the college and Newark Public Schools.
+BHSEC Newark offers a rigorous, college-level curriculum and traditional high school academics that prepare students for life after high school.

-What makes the Newark school unique is its commitment to enrolling students from a diverse range of backgrounds, giving students the chance to excel academically that might not have the chance otherwise.
-Students come from all Newark neighborhoods, including disadvantaged areas like Newark鈥檚 West Ward, where drugs and shootings are almost a way of life for the youth residents of the community.
+What makes the Newark school unique is its commitment to enrolling students from a diverse range of backgrounds, giving students the chance to excel academically who might not have the opportunity otherwise.
+Students come from all Newark neighborhoods, including disadvantaged areas like Newark鈥檚 West Ward, where drugs and shootings are almost a way of life for the young residents of the community.
 The reports that BHSEC Newark is positioned across the street from a tire shop and bail bond business, seemingly to breathe fresh life into a troubled neighborhood.

 This video shows how Bard High School Early College in NYC inspires students.